LetterBuddy/LetterBuddy-front/README.md

 3. click on 'E2E Testing' -> choose a browser -> choose the test flow

 ### Unit tests:
-1. write 'npx vitest' in order to run all the unit tests
+1. Write 'npx vitest' to run all the unit tests
-2. write 'npx vitest run <testName>' in order to run a specific unit test
+2. Write 'npx vitest run <testName>' to run a specific unit test

 ## The frontend has also been deployed on Render:
 https://letterbuddy-front.onrender.com \